 2. Smart Manufacturing

 As blockchain enables a deep understanding of production before and after the manufacturing process, Smart Manufacturing will improve on-site efficiencies and productivity.
-New technologies like Tulip leverage data from installed sensors throughout the manufacturing process to give engineers enhanced visibility.
+New technologies can leverage data from installed sensors throughout the manufacturing process to give engineers enhanced visibility.
 Data is collected, measured and compared against metrics which enables quick and effective decision making.
 Not only does this provide an agile approach to manufacturing but it also opens the door for process improvements, cycle time reductions, and predictive maintenance models.
 This promotes an iterative approach to manufacturing that continually increases the quality of the products.

 1. Artificial Intelligence